getAlby/lndhub.go/README.md

 ## Known Issues

-* Currently no fee handling (users are currently not charged for lightning transaction fees)
+* Fee reserves are not checked prior to making the payment.
+This can cause a user's balance to go below 0.

 ## Configuration